wazazaby/vimebu/README.md

 }
 ```

-Vimebu also exposes a way to escape quotes on label values you don't control using `Builder.LabelAppendQuote`.
+Vimebu also exposes a way to escape quotes on label values you don't control using `Builder.LabelQuote`.
 ```go
 import (
     "github.com/wazazaby/vimebu"